 Created in consultation with a language expert, this book is part of an engaging phonics-based series, especially written to help your child learn to read.
 Not only is the story great fun, it also takes into account recent research on the most effective ways of teaching reading.
 Fold out pages add to the enjoyment.

 Biscuit is considered “everyone’s favorite little yellow puppy” and he’s been delighting readers for decades!
 Perfect for any small child, the Biscuit books are sweet and simple with timeless artwork that is very reminiscent of the 1940’s early readers!

-With over 60 years of fun-filled adventures, Little Critter really IS a classic!
-My husband grew up on these books and our son has loved them since he was just over a year old!
+With over 60 years of fun-filled adventures, The Little Critter books really are classics for kindergarteners!
+My husband and I grew up on these books and our kids have loved them since they were just wee ones.

 Need Help Getting Started with Phonics?